 Audit governance & independence

 The Audit and Risk Management Committee includes members who have appropriate financial experience and an understanding of the industry in which Telecom operates.
-All committee members are independent (in accordance with the independence criteria contained in the board charter and Rule 10A-3 under the United States Securities Exchange Act, which is restated in the Audit and Risk Management Committee charter) and are financially literate.
-Committee members (and their family members and entities to which they are related) must not receive (directly or indirectly) any compensation or consultancy, advisory or other fees from Telecom (other than those relating to their services as committee and board members or retirement payments made under the constitution) and must not be an affiliated person of Telecom.
+All committee members are independent (in accordance with the independence criteria contained in the board charter and are financially literate.

 The board considers that Dr Murray Horn is an audit committee financial expert for the above purposes.
-Dr Horn is chairman of the Audit and Risk Management Committee and is an independent director (in accordance with the independence criteria contained in the board charter and Rule 10A-3 under the Securities Exchange Act).
+Dr Horn is chairman of the Audit and Risk Management Committee and is an independent director (in accordance with the independence criteria in NYSE Rule Rule 303A as required under Item 16A of the SEC's Form 20-F.

-The United States Securities and Exchange Commission has determined that an audit committee member who is designated as an audit committee financial expert is not deemed to be an expert for any other purpose, including for the purposes of section 11 of the United States Securities Exchange Act.
+The United States Securities and Exchange Commission has determined that an audit committee member who is designated as an audit committee financial expert is not deemed to be an expert for any other purpose, including for the purposes of section 11 of the United States Securities Exchange Act 1934.

 The chair of the Audit and Risk Management Committee may invite such persons to attend the committee meetings as deemed necessary.
 The committee regularly meets with the external auditor without management being present and meets management without the external auditor being present.
 Committee members may contact the external auditor directly at any time.